-On the dry, open steppe-land we will find Calandra Lark, Greater Short-toed Lark, Stone Curlew and a range of migrants, including Bee-eaters, Rollers, various species of pipits, wheatears, shrikes and buntings.
+On the dry, open steppe-land we will find Calandra Lark, Greater Short-toed Lark, Eurasian Stone Curlew and a range of migrants, including European Bee-eaters, European Rollers, various species of pipits, wheatears, shrikes and buntings.
 The shrubs will produce Red-breasted Flycatchers, Common Redstarts and a great diversity of warblers.
 In the first half of September there will be still Pied Wheatears and Alpine Swifts around the cliffs.
-Various migrating raptors pass overhead all the time as the Short-toed and Booted Eagles, Levant-Sparrow Hawk, Montagu’s Harrier, Pallid Harrier being some of the specialties.
+Various migrating raptors pass overhead all the time as the Short-toed Eagle and Booted Eagle, Levant Sparrowhawk, Montagu’s Harrier, Pallid Harrier being some of the specialties.
 The first migrating Red-footed Falcons are likely to be seen in mid-September too.
 Some residents like the Long-legged Buzzard and Eurasian Eagle Owl will also be around.
-In the sea we will be watching the Mediterranean race (ssp.desmarestii) of the European Shag and various migrating seabirds.
+In the sea we will be watching the Mediterranean race of the European Shag (ssp.desmarestii) and various migrating seabirds.

-Large numbers of birds are likely to be present here, including Pygmy Cormorant, Little Bittern, Ferruginous Duck, Glossy Ibis, Marsh Harrier, Caspian Tern, Whiskered Tern, etc. In the shallow waters we could expect to see various shore birds like the Broad-billed and Curlew Sandpipers, Marsh Sandpiper, Spotted Redshank, Kentish Plover, Little Ringed Plover.
+Large numbers of birds are likely to be present here, including Pygmy Cormorant, Little Bittern, Ferruginous Duck, Glossy Ibis, Marsh Harrier, Caspian Tern, Whiskered Tern, etc. In the shallow waters we could expect to see various shore birds like the Broad-billed Sandpiper, Curlew Sandpiper, Temminck’s Stint, Marsh Sandpiper, Spotted Redshank, Kentish Plover.

 We will spend the morning birdwatching at Durankulak Lake and the adjacent coast for seabirds, waterfowl and other migrants.
 In the afternoon we will explore the nearby Shabla lakes to find more water birds and migrants.

-Day 5 Drive to the southern Black Sea coast with stops at the Kamchia forests and sand dunes and in the Eastern Balkan range.
+Drive to the Southern Black Sea coast with stops at the Kamchia forests and sand dunes and in the Eastern Balkan range.
 There we will be watching the raptor migration and various forest birds (incl.
 Middle Spotted Woodpecker, Lesser Spotted Woodpecker, Grey-headed Woodpecker, Black Woodpecker, Sombre Tit, Hawfinch, Short-toed Treecreeper, Cirl Bunting).

 Before the check-in we will also visit the Pomorie Lake, which is one of the best sites for waders and shore-birds in this time of the year.